-The planned goal, desired outcome, and some actions and metrics were revised to align to the school's MTSS Framework, whole child approach, schoolwide initiatives, alignment with the CDE's 8 State priorities, CDE required metrics, identified needs from a collection and review of multiple forms of data and assessments, in addition to feedback provided from our educational partners.
+The planned goal, desired outcome, actions, and metrics were revised to align to the school's MTSS Framework, whole child approach, PBIS implementation, schoolwide initiatives, alignment with the CDE's 8 State priorities, CDE required metrics, identified needs from a collection and review of multiple forms of data and assessments, in addition to feedback from our educational partners.
+The changes were also made to avoid duplicative actions throughout the plan; and rather develop plan in alignment to the MTSS Framework of addressing schoolwide/student needs.
 Alignment of these multiple schoolwide initiatives into 1 document - the LCAP, is essential to ensure fidelity and transparency of our school's program, allocation of physical, human, and fiscal resources to improve student achievement.